Social Housing Mortgage Experts

 Asylum seekers

 There are a lot of housing associations that will work with Asylum seekers and offer leases to property owners to take on the property and manage the tenant including any property maintenance.
-Asylum seekers as a tenant type, most social housing mortgage lenders offering the most competitive products usually find this tenant type acceptable.
+Asylum seekers as a tenant type, social housing mortgage lenders, offering the most competitive products usually find this tenant type acceptable.
 A common (HA) working with asylum seekers and widely accepted by buy to let mortgage lenders would be Serco.

 Youth Housing